tomviering/ill-behaved-learning-curves/README.md

 1. run_experiments_fast.m - total running time about 10 minutes. all the results are saved to the folder 'results_fast'.
 2. run_experiments_long.m - total running time about **6 hours**. all the results are saved to the folder 'results_long'.

-These scripts also generate the (bare bones) learning curve figures.
+Besides saving the results to disk, these scripts also make all plots.
-We have also performed these computations for you and we provide them with this repository.
+We have performed these computations for you and we provide them with this repository.
 To download the results, execute
 ```
 download_dependencies('author_results')
 ```